Student Stories: The Life-Changing Power of SVU’s Need-Based Financial Aid

 Nick Baker (’23)

-“The biggest help from receiving scholarships was that they made it much easier for me to not have to worry so much about how I was going to pay for school,” Baker said.
+“The biggest help from receiving scholarships was that they made it much easier for me to not have to worry so much about how I was going to pay for school,” said Baker.
 “I could focus on my education while also taking advantage of several extracurriculars, like Accolade, to round out my education.”

 Scholarships Enabled Me to Go to College With Other Latter-day Saints: Tapaita Daligdig

-Tapaita Daligdig (‘25), is a member of the Polynesian Heritage Association and the cheer team, and works in Student Life with plans to pursue speech pathology after graduation.
-(She’s majoring in family and human development, and is from Gilbert, AZ.)
+Tapaita Daligdig (‘25) from Gilbert, AZ, is a member of the Polynesian Heritage Association and the cheer team, and works in Student Life with plans to pursue speech pathology after graduating with a major in family and human development.
 After an injury prevented her from participating in cheer, Tapaita credits the need-based scholarships she received from the university for helping support her financially and allowing her to remain in school.

 A person with long curly hair smiles, standing outside in front of a white railing and a red building.Tapaita Daligdig (’25)

-“If it wasn’t for scholarships, I wouldn’t have been able to receive an education at Southern Virginia, which is what I really wanted,” Daligdig said.
-“I always wanted to be in a community that revolved around loving one another and my faith, but was small as well.
-And Southern Virginia is that perfect place.”
+“If it wasn’t for scholarships, I wouldn’t have been able to receive an education at Southern Virginia, which is what I really wanted,” said Daligdig.
+“I always wanted to be in a community that revolved around loving one another and my faith, but was small as well, and Southern Virginia is that perfect place.”

-Institutional Aid Made it Easier to Focus on Being a Pre-law Major: Ethan Campbell
+Institutional Aid Made it Easier to Focus on Prepping for Law School: Ethan Campbell ’24

 After transferring to SVU his sophomore year, the institutional scholarships Ethan Campbell (‘24) received motivated him to focus on his academics.
 Campbell, a political science major from Centerville, UT, now plans to attend law school after graduation.
-Currently working in admissions as a call center supervisor and data analyst, Campbell has also participated on the university’s NCAA DIII men’s golf and tennis teams and is an active member of the pre-law club.
+Currently working in admissions as a call center supervisor and data analyst, Campbell has also participated in the university’s NCAA DIII men’s golf and tennis teams and the pre-law club.

 Person smiling, wearing a red collared shirt with a knight logo against a dark background.Ethan Campbell (’24)